OlivierLD/cylon.js.samples/Swagger/README.md

 - invoke the Cylon driver

 The REST client can be embedded in a web page.
 As Cylon runs on `node.js`, the node server can also be used as an HTTP server.
-We are going to do this without `Express.js`, which is not necessary in this sall example.
+We are going to do this without `Express.js`, which is not necessary in this small example.
 We will use the Swagger code generator to create the stubs (server-side skeletons) that will be fleshed later.
 This generated code _will become_ the implementation of the REST service(s) consuming the Cylon driver's features.
 As such, any REST-aware client can invoke it.
 It will be the bridge between a client (Web browser, curl, REST client program, ...)